A Guide to Claiming R&D Tax Credits for Software Development

 The software being developed does not need to be unique

 Software development teams often have to create new programming approaches and methods in order to meet a project’s goals.
 This is where the innovation happens!
-These unique methods of solving the project’s technology challenges can fall under the definition of R&D for tax purposes and can be used to claim.
+These unique methods of solving the project’s technology challenges can fall under the definition of R&D for tax purposes and can be used to claim R&D Tax Credits.

-The person building your claim will need to determine the boundaries of an R&D project may be much easier with a waterfall type development methodology with clearly identifiable phases, using Agile methods may be more challenging in determining where the technological uncertainty starts and ends due to the iterative nature of the development process.
+The person building your claim will need to determine the boundaries of an R&D project.
+This may be much easier with a waterfall type development methodology with clearly identifiable phases.
+Using Agile methods may be more challenging in determining where the technological uncertainty starts and ends due to the iterative nature of the development process.

-In this case, the key is often differentiating between the development required to meet user requirements and the development required to resolve technological uncertainty.
+In the latter case, the key is often differentiating between the development required to meet user requirements and the development required to resolve technological uncertainty.
 If you have any doubt, contact one of our team for an obligation-free assessment of your software development project.

-Tips for maximising your software R&D tax claims within an Agile environment
+6. Tips for maximising your software R&D tax claims

 Add R&D commenting during source code check-ins